markets/awesome-ruby/README.md

 * [Sunspot](https://github.com/sunspot/sunspot) - A Ruby library for expressive, powerful interaction with the Solr search engine
 * [Searchkick](https://github.com/ankane/searchkick) - Searchkick learns what your users are looking for.
 As more people search, it gets smarter and the results get better.
 It’s friendly for developers - and magical for your users.
 * [pg_search](https://github.com/Casecommons/pg_search) - Builds ActiveRecord named scopes that take advantage of PostgreSQL's full text search
+* [has_scope](https://github.com/plataformatec/has_scope) - Has scope allows you to easily create controller filters based on your resources named scopes.

 ## Internationalization